Your support now will save the lives of thousands of Afghanistan’s poorest and most vulnerable drastically affected by COVID-19.

 Approximately GBP £60 or US $75 will help one family (of 8 members) to have food for 45 days.
 We know that this is an extremely hard time for every country around the world, but the cost of COVID-19 on the war-ravaged poor and destitute of Afghanistan is dire.

-Send your donations via the Virgin Money Giving button on the Home page of our website or by bank transfer.
+Send your donations securely via the Donate button on the lefthand side of this page or give by bank transfer.

 Bank details to pay in GBP£ and USD$ are given below: